 '{{ "解决方案"|rjust:20 }}'

-After execution, the result will be like this, the string "Solution" is displayed to the right, and the left side is filled with spaces:
+After executing, the result will be like this, the string "Solution" is displayed to the right, and the left side is filled with spaces:

 ' 解决方案'

-These three filters have a common rule, that is, if the length of the original string has alreadyexceeded or is equal toThe width you set, so the filter will not make any changes, directly return the original string.
-This is to prevent accidental truncation of the original content, ensuring the integrity of the information.
+These filters all have a common rule that is, if the length of the original string has alreadyexceeded or is equal toThe target width you set, the filter will not make any changes and will return the original string.
+This is to prevent accidental truncation of the original content and ensure the integrity of the information.

 In practical applications, these filters are most commonly used in scenarios that require fixed-width display, such as:

-- Table or list:Ensure that the content in the table columns, whether Chinese or English, is aligned visually.
+• Table or list:Ensure that the content in the table columns, whether in Chinese or English, is visually aligned.

-- Product or article summary:Beside the thumbnail, the title or brief description can be kept aligned with these filters to maintain a fixed length, making the layout more standardized.
+• Product or article abstract:Next to the thumbnail, the title or brief description can be kept aligned at a fixed length through these filters, making the layout more standardized.

-- Data report:Align numbers or short text to present data more clearly.
+• Data report:Aligning numbers or short text makes the data presentation clearer.

-When using these filters, we recommend trying to adjust the width of the parent element in the browser's developer tools, and observe the alignment effect of the string to find the most suitable width value.This can better ensure that your content maintains the expected visual effects on different devices and screen sizes.
+When using these filters, we recommend trying to adjust the width of the parent element in the browser's developer tools, and observe the alignment effect of the string to find the most suitable width value.This ensures that your content maintains the expected visual effect across different devices and screen sizes.

-By using flexibilitycenter/ljustandrjustFilter, it allows the Chinese content on the AnQiCMS website to present higher professionalism and a better user experience.They are an indispensable helper when you are designing templates and formatting content.
+By flexible applicationcenter/ljustandrjustFilter, it allows the Chinese content on the AnQiCMS website to present higher professionalism and a better user experience.They are indispensable helpers when you are doing template design and content layout.

-Q1: Why does my Chinese string not work when usingcenteror other alignment filters but no effect?
+Q1: Why does my Chinese string usingcenteror other alignment filters not work?

-Q2: These filters calculate the 'width' of Chinese characters how?
+Q2: How are the 'width' of Chinese characters calculated by these filters?
 How many spaces is a Chinese character counted as?

-Q3: Can I use other characters (such as asterisks or dashes) to replace spaces for padding?
+Q3: Can I use other characters (such as asterisks or dashes) to replace spaces for filling?

-A3: AnQiCMS templates built-incenter/ljust/rjustThe default filter design only uses half-width spaces for padding, and does not directly support custom padding characters.If you need to use other characters for padding, you may need to consider combining string replacement filters or by writing custom template functions to achieve this, but it will be more complex than using built-in filters.
+A3: AnQiCMS templates come with built-in featurescenter/ljust/rjustThe filter is designed to use only half-width spaces for padding, and currently does not directly support custom padding characters.If you need to use other characters to fill, you may need to consider combining string replacement filters or by writing custom template functions to achieve this, but this will be more complex than using built-in filters.